 Output Voltage = (Input Voltage) * (percentage of time that the switch is ON)

-If you want to learn more about Buck converter than follow the link.
+If you want to learn more about a Buck converter, then follow the link.

 Boost or Step-Up Switching Voltage Regulator

-The Boost Regulator is used to step-up the voltage across the load.
-The circuit diagram for boost regulator is given below:
+The Boost Regulator is used to step up the voltage across the load.
+The circuit diagram for the boost regulator is given below:

 When the switch is closed the diode behaves as reversed biased and the current across the inductor keeps increasing.
-Now when the switch is opened, the inductor will create a force causing the current to continue flowing and capacitor starts charging.
-By continuous turning the switch ON and OFF we will receive the voltage at the load higher than the input voltage.
-We can control the output voltage by controlling the turn ON (Ton) time of the switch.
+Now, when the switch is opened, the inductor will create a force causing the current to continue flowing, and the capacitor starts charging.
+By continuously turning the switch ON and OFF, we will receive the voltage at the load higher than the input voltage.
+We can control the output voltage by controlling the turn-on (Ton) time of the switch.

 Output Voltage = Input Voltage / Percentage of time that the switch is open

-If you want to learn more about Boost converter than follow the link.
+If you want to learn more about a Boost converter, then follow the link.

 Buck-Boost Switching Voltage Regulator